Catalog of Entry

 Readmitted students will use the catalog in effect at their last readmission as the guide to graduation requirements.
 Any exceptions to requirements must be approved by the student's program director.
 The university reserves the right to change course offerings and academic requirements.

-The Graduation application must be completed by the stated deadline of the semester the student intends to graduate.
+A graduation application must be completed by the stated deadline of the semester the student intends to have their degree conferred.
+A graduation application must be submitted to award the degree regardless of the student's plans to participate in the commencement ceremony.
 Submission of the graduation application is the student’s responsibility.
-There are two graduation ceremonies each year:
+There are two commencement ceremonies each year:

-- fall commencement at the end of the first semester in December and
+- fall commencement ceremony at the end of the first semester in December and

-- spring commencement at the end of the second semester in May.
+- spring commencement ceremony at the end of the second semester in May.

 Please refer to the “Special Purpose Fees and Service Charges” list as well as the section titled “Other Fees” for information about the graduation fee.
 The Graduation application can be accessed through the Penguin Portal.